A Kinematic Analysis of the Giant Molecular Complex W3; Possible Evidence for Cloud-Cloud Collisions that Triggered OB Star Clusters in W3 Main and W3(OH): Discussion

-Figure \ref{fig11}a shows an overlay of the W3~Main blue cloud and the W3~Main red cloud.
-The W3~Main Blue cloud is extended beyond the outside of W3~Main as diffuse emission, while the W3 Main red cloud has a clear boundary of a 5-pc diameter.
-In order to test if a cloud-cloud collision is a possible scenario, we applied the algorithm of the displacement by \cite{Fujita_carina}.
-This code optimises the correlation coefficient between the W3~Main red shifted clouds and the W3~Main blue shifted cloud enclosed by the two boxes in Figure \ref{fig10}a.
-We then obtained the best correlation coefficient of $-0.53$, which is appropriate to fit a displacement (e.g., \citealp{Fujita_carina,sano_2021_M33}).
-We found that a displacement of 4.1~pc to the south achieves a good matching with the cavity in the large cloud.
-Figure \ref{fig7} shows a V-shape in the position velocity diagram as indicated by the white line superposed.
-The W3~Main red cloud is more compact than the W3~Main blue cloud, the top of the V-shape is extended more toward the W3~Main red cloud.
+Figure \ref{fig11}a shows an overlay of the $-39$~$\kms$ and the $-43$~$\kms$ clouds.
+The $-43$~$\kms$ cloud is extended beyond the outside of W3 Main as diffuse emission, while the $-39$~$\kms$ cloud has a clear boundary of a 5 pc diameter.
+In order to test if a cloud-cloud collision is a possible scenario, we applied the algorithm of displacement by \citet{Fujita_carina}.
+This code optimises the correlation coefficient between the $-39$~$\kms$ cloud and the $-43$~$\kms$ cloud enclosed by the two boxes in Figure \ref{fig11}a.
+We then obtained the lowest correlation coefficient of $-0.53$ at the displacement of 4.1~pc to the southeast, achieving a good matching with the cavity in the large cloud.
+The correlation coefficient of $-0.53$ is appropriate to fit the displacement (e.g., \citealp{Fujita_carina, Sano_2021_M33}).
+Figure \ref{fig8} shows a V-shape in the position velocity diagram as indicated by the white line superposed.
+The $-39$~$\kms$ cloud is more compact than the $-43$~$\kms$ cloud; the top of the V-shape is extended more toward the $-39$~$\kms$ cloud.

-We suggest that the W3(OH) region also is explicable by a CCC scenario.
-This region has two velocity components at $-44$~$\kms$ and $-48$~$\kms$ and is associated with an OH maser source and a H$_2$O maser source as well as a few B stars.
-Figure \ref{fig12}a shows a complementary distribution between the two clouds.
-Figures \ref{fig12}b--\ref{fig12}d show a strip map of Figure \ref{fig12}a, which presents the integrated intensity in the dark shaded area averaged in Galactic Latitude.
-The Blue, Red, and black lines show W3(OH)~blue cloud, W3(OH)~red cloud, the whole W3(OH) cloud, respectively.
-We find that the W3(OH) blue cloud and the W3(OH) red cloud are overlapping with each other at $l$ = 133\fdg90--133\fdg95, and suggest it possible that the two clouds are merging via collision there.
+We suggest that the W3(OH) region is also explicable by a CCC scenario.
+In this region, the $-50$~$\kms$ and $-43$~$\kms$ clouds overlap and are associated with an OH maser source and an H$_2$O maser source as well as a few B stars.
+Figure \ref{fig13}a shows a complementary distribution between the two clouds.
+Figures \ref{fig13}b--\ref{fig13}d show a strip map of Figure \ref{fig13}a, which presents the integrated intensity in the dark shaded area averaged in Galactic Latitude.
+The blue, green, and black lines show the $-50$~$\kms$, $-43$~$\kms$, and whole W3(OH) cloud, respectively.
+We find that the $-50$~$\kms$ cloud and the $-43$~$\kms$ cloud are overlapping with each other at $l$ = 133\fdg90--133\fdg95, and suggest it is possible that the two clouds are merging via collision there.
+In section \ref{CCC_W3OH}, we discuss the detailed scenario of CCC in W3(OH).

-The W3(OH) region is separated from the W3~Main by $\sim$300~pc, which is much large than their apparent separation of about $\sim$10~pc, in the sky according to the recent GAIA~DR2 distance \citep{Navarete2019}, and we may consider the two regions are independent from each other in spite of their apparent closeness in the sky.